fluxninja/aperture/docs/content/reference/configuration/agent.md

 <!-- vale on -->

-Time period between job executions.
+Time between job executions.
 Zero or negative value means that the job will never execute periodically.

 </dd>
 <dt>execution_timeout</dt>